Scandinavian Airlines System Flight 933: Approach and landing

 Minutes before impact, the aircraft had an altitude of 930 m.
 It descended to 670 m in the next 26 seconds, leveled for 16 seconds, then descended to sea level in one minute and 16 seconds.
-The pilots did not have control over the rate of descent, and the next thing remembered by the first officer was seeing the altimeter approaching zero.
+The pilots did not have control over the rate of descent and the next thing remembered by the first officer was seeing the altimeter approaching zero.
 He attempted to pull up through back pressure and adding power, but the aircraft hit the water before he was able to execute this maneuver.
 The impact took place at 19:21:30 PST (03:21:30 on January 14 Coordinated Universal Time) in Santa Monica Bay, about 6 NM west of LAX, in international waters where the sea is 110 m deep.
-The crew did not recall any unusual sink rate, buffeting and yawing, nor were there any instrument warnings except a last-moment flashing of the heading-difference light.
+The crew did not recall any unusual sink rate, buffeting, or yawing, nor were there any instrument warnings except a last-moment flashing of the heading-difference light.

 The aircraft hit the water with the tail first.
 The impact caused the fuselage to break into three main parts.
-The largest was the 26 m forward section of the aircraft, from the nose to the trailing edge of the wings.
+The largest was the 26 m forward section of the aircraft from the nose to the trailing edge of the wings.
 It remained afloat after the accident for about twenty hours.
-The midsection was 13 m long, from the trailing edge of the wing to the rear pressure bulkhead.
-The aft section consisted of the tail cone, including all of the horizontal stabilizers and the vertical stabilizers.
+The midsection was 13 m long from the trailing edge of the wing to the rear pressure bulkhead.
+The aft section consisted of the tail cone including all of the horizontal stabilizers and the vertical stabilizers.
 The engines and landing gear separated from the aircraft at the time of impact.

 Rescue and salvage

 Three cabin crew and twelve passengers were killed in the impact.
-Of these, four were confirmed drowned, while eleven were missing and presumed dead.
-Eleven passengers and the remaining six crew members were injured, while thirteen passengers reported no injuries.
+Of these, four were confirmed drowned while eleven were missing and presumed dead.
+Eleven passengers and the remaining six crew members were injured while thirteen passengers reported no injuries.
 Thirty people survived the crash.
-The passengers were evenly distributed throughout the aircraft, although there was a slightly higher proportion of survivors forward than aft.
+The passengers were distributed throughout the aircraft, although there was a slightly higher proportion of survivors forward than aft.
 The surviving three cabin crew, an off duty captain and flight attendant, evacuated the passengers onto the wings and into liferafts.

 When the first two life rafts were filled, they were tied together and rowed from the port wing toward the nose of the aircraft.
-One of the rafts scraped against a piece of metal and deflated rapidly, with its passengers falling into the water.
+One of the rafts scraped against a piece of metal and deflated rapidly with its passengers falling into the water.
 Other passengers launched a life raft from the starboard wing, but it was also punctured.
 A search and rescue mission was quickly initiated by the United States Coast Guard.
 It took between 45 and 60 minutes before the rescue team was able to pick up the survivors.
 The Coast Guard stayed for hours searching for survivors.

-The forward part of the aircraft was towed toward Malibu Beach, where it sank.
+The forward part of the aircraft was towed toward Malibu Beach where it sank.
 It was later raised and brought to Long Beach Terminal Island Naval Shipyard for investigation.
 All flight instruments were recovered.
 The remaining other two sections, along with the engines and landing gear, were not recovered.